veecos1/Grinstead_And_Snell_Python/README.md

 # Python Programs for Grinstead and Snell Exercises
 This repository is supposed to provide the python programs for Grinstead and Snell exercises.
 As their exercises are written in Mathematica, I aim to write python code for all the exercises.

-I started this work on the 28th of July 2018 as I have a keen interest in python as well as probability and realized there is no repository which contains all the programs as such in python.
+I have a keen interest in python as well as probability and realized there is no repository which contains all the programs as such in python.

 # Structure